 Hi folks.
-As you may have noticed the usual new episode of Bite of the Amphis wasn’t published yesterday as it usually is.
+As you may have noticed the usual new episode of Bite of the Amphis wasn’t published in its usual biweekly time slot.
 I’ve taken on a little much in recent weeks, not an entirely unusual thing where I’m concerned, unfortunately!!

 This, I’m afraid, combined with trying to get the fields ploughed and ready to plant out the spring crop in a week or two, and an unfortunate case of carpal tunnel, has put me a little behind.

 Don’t worry though!
-Amara will be returning to the site with a fresh new episode in the next few days once I have a chance to catch back up again.
+Amara will be returning to the site with a fresh new episode just as soon as I have a chance to catch back up again.

-Until then, I apologise for the brief pause, and beg your patience.
+Until then, I apologise for the interruption, and beg your patience.
 Trust me the wait will be worth it!!

 Today a question was asked in one of my writing groups and as it’s not the first time I’ve seen a question of this nature when thumbing through the posts, I decided it merited an article of its own.